 1. Pumpkin Spiced Oatmeal

 Thanks to pumpkin puree, cinnamon, and milk (of your choice), this hearty oatmeal packs a nutritional punch with four superfoods and less than five minutes of prep time.
-Optional toppings of nuts and dried fruits start your morning right, while a dash of the cinnamon adds savory flavor, protects your heart, and fights inflammation .
+Optional toppings of nuts and dried fruits provide a morning energy boost, while a dash of the cinnamon adds savory flavor, protects your heart, and fights inflammation Cinnamon and health.
+Gruenwald J, Freder J, Armbruester N. Critical reviews in food science and nutrition, 2010, Dec.;50(9):1549-7852.”>Cinnamon and health.
+Gruenwald J, Freder J, Armbruester N. Critical reviews in food science and nutrition, 2010, Dec.;50(9):1549-7852..

 2. Colorful Flower Eggs

-These baked eggs not only provide an early morning protein boost, they also contain plenty of omega 3-fatty acids, which aid brain function and heart health .
-If you’re not a fan of vitamin-rich bell peppers (which are loaded with vitamins A and C that protect the immune system and the skin) as the containers for your baked eggs, substitute eggplant, acorn squash, or pumpkin.
+These baked eggs pack 12.5 grams of protein per serving so you don’t need a mid-morning snack.
+If you’re not a fan of vitamin-rich bell peppers (which are loaded with vitamins A and C that protect the immune system and skin) as the containers for your baked eggs, substitute eggplant, acorn squash, or pumpkin.

 This fancy-looking casserole will impress your friends and make them healthier.
-It features a hearty serving of leeks and spinach, two superfoods packed with nutrients, including iron, that aid in building muscles and supporting cardiovascular health .
-Simply combine the leeks and spinach with cottage cheese and goat cheese, bake for 20 minutes, and enjoy.
+It features a hearty serving spinach, a great source of iron, which aids in building muscles.
+Simply combine spinach with leeks, cottage cheese, and goat cheese, bake for 20 minutes, and enjoy.

 Beets are back!
 This salad features bright-red roots alongside thinly sliced carrots.
 It’s a recipe perfect for any fan of cancer-fighting root veggies.
-(Bonus: the high levels of potassium in beets keep organs healthy.)
+(Bonus: The high levels of potassium in beets help your body build muscle and proteins.)
 Toss the vegetables with pistachios (for fiber and protein), goat cheese, and baby greens for a speedy, tasty lunch.

 8. Greek Yogurt Chicken Salad